-Domestic violence is a serious criminal offense that can result in jail time, fines, and a permanent criminal record if convicted.
+Domestic violence and abuse is a serious criminal offense that can result in jail time, fines, and a permanent criminal record if convicted.
 When violence or the threat of violence accompanies a divorce or other family law disputes, a protective order may become necessary.

 Sometimes called a restraining order, the state of Virginia has 3 types of protective orders.